front-end-foundations/Introduction/readme.md

 ### Github

 Go to [Github](https://github.com/front-end-foundations). `https://github.com/front-end-foundations`, is the source for _all files_ and notes used in this class.
-Each class's activities is documented in a readme file.
-The notes are updated frequently so do not download them until the day after the class.
+Class activities are documented in a readme file.

-You can download a zip file from Github using the green "Clone or Download" menu and selecting "Download ZIP."
+_The notes are updated frequently so do not download them until the day after the class._

 Please keep the page open in a tab during class for reference and in order to copy and paste code.

-The edited files as they existed at the end of class can be downloaded from the `*-done` branch of this and all subsequent Github repositories.
+At the end of class I typically upload or "push" my files back up to Github in a new branch for your reference.
+They can be downloaded from the `*-done` branch.
 Be sure to select the branch on Github _before_ downloading the zip.
 I will demonstrate this in class.

 <!-- ### Recommended Text